Guseyn/ehtmlpage/md/documentation-elements.md

 ```

 We start by declaring **&lt;template is="e-ws"&gt;**.
 The reason for using a template instead of just **&lt;e-ws&gt;** is crucial for determining other elements like**&lt;e-json&gt;** and **&lt;e-form&gt;** that must be rendered.
 Therefore, we enforce this by using **&lt;template&gt;**.
 You can use the attribute `data-connection-icon` to specify the progress icon while connections are being established.
-You can also run additional actions in `data-actions-on-open-connection`.
+You can also run additional actions in `data-actions-on-open-connection` and `data-actions-on-close-connection`.
 The most important attribute in this element is `data-socket-name`.
 You will be able to refer to this socket name as the source of your incoming messages and also as the destination where you can send messages to.

 Inside of **&lt;template is="e-ws"&gt;** we declare **&lt;e-json&gt;**(also possible with **&lt;template is="e-json"&gt;**), where we are using attribute `data-socket`.
 This informs **&lt;e-json&gt;** that, instead of the usual `data-src` attribute used for regular HTTP requests, we expect incoming messages in **JSON** format from the specified socket.
 Other things remain the same, such as `data-response-name` where you declare a variable for your response that you can use in `data-actions-on-response`.